wp-plugins/widget-logic/readme.txt

 There is also an option to add a wordpress 'widget_content' filter -- this lets you tweak standard widgets to suit your theme without editing plugins and core code.

-= Version History =
-0.46 - Fix to work with new WP2.8 admin ajax.
-With bonus fixes.

-0.44 - Officially works with 2.7 now.
-Documentation changes and minor bug fixes.

-0.43 - simple bug fix (form data was being lost when 'Cancel'ing widgets)

-0.42 - WP 2.5+ only now.
-WP's widget admin has changed so much and I was getting tied up in knots trying to make it work with them both.

-0.4 - Brings WP 2.5 compatibility.
-I am trying to make it back compatible.
-If you have trouble using WL with WP 2.1--2.3 let me know the issue.

-0.31 - Last WP 2.3 only version

-= Thanks To =
-Kjetil Flekkoy for reporting and helping to diagnose errors in the 0.4 version

 = Donations =

 If you like and use Widget Logic you could consider a small donation to Cancer Research UK.
 I have a [JustGiving.com donation link](http://www.justgiving.com/widgetlogic_cancerresearchuk) above with the aim of raising 500 UKP in the next 12 months.